fieldgram/hay-description-specification/docs/field-test.md

 <details>
   <summary>More information</summary>

-  Mowing is generally the first step in harvesting hay and thus represents the commencement of a specific harvest.
+  <p>Mowing is generally the first step in harvesting hay and thus represents the commencement of a specific harvest.
 Identifying the harvest start date informs the consumer as to the age of the hay and season of the harvest.
-This information may also be useful in ascertaining local weather conditions for the harvest.
+This information may also be useful in ascertaining local weather conditions for the harvest.</p>

-  This note applies both to this field and to the [`harvest_date_end`]() field.
+  <p>This note applies both to this field and to the [`harvest_date_end`]() field.
 The seller may lack specific knowledge of harvest start and end dates and only be able to estimate these dates.
 A protocol for using estimated dates is feasible through the use of double-zero values for day of month or even month of year.
 A double zero in the day field would mean that the seller is confident as to the month of the applicable harvest date but not the day.
-Double zeroes in both the day and month places would mean the seller is confident of the year of harvest but neither the month nor day.
+Double zeroes in both the day and month places would mean the seller is confident of the year of harvest but neither the month nor day.</p>

 </details>